hawonc/umichGrabber/README.md

 Anyways this is also my first project with Selenium so if it looks terrible that's why

 Make sure to save the selenium webdriver for your chrome version in C:/SeleniumDrivers, or edit the code so its wherever u placed it

+Create an email/password and replace the 'mail@mail.com' and the 'password'